AA EODC/Surrender (Export Obligation Discharge Certificate)

 Officially request DGFT to cancel the registration, by either means of the portal or by writing.
 State the cancellation cause clearly and provide details of AA number, EODC number and the information about the surrendered portion, where applicable.

 Present all the documentation or evidence to support the cancellation.
-It can contain fixed export information, new CA certificates, or the evidence of an error in the initial filing.
+It can contain fixed export information, new CA certificates, or evidence of an error in the initial filing.

 DGFT will assess the cancellation request and do due diligence on the validity of the reasons given.
 They can seek clarifications or other documents to make a decision.